360-data-engineer/ArchAngelKatas/README.md

 - Users should also be able to share their trip information by interfacing with standard social media sites or allowing targeted people to view your trip.
 - Richest user interface possible across all deployment platforms
 - Provide end-of-year summary reports for users with a wide range of metrics about their travel usage
-- Road Warrior gathers analytical data from users trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency, and so on.
+- Road Warrior gathers analytical data from users' trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency, and so on.